-We’ve pulled together the greatest movie themes of all time.
+We’ve put together our list of the greatest movie themes of all time.
 Even if you haven’t seen each of these films, you’ll still know the iconic music.
 But if you haven’t seen them, you owe it to yourself to watch!
 They’re iconic for a reason.

 The music from Jurassic Park plays in my head every time I find myself surrounded by dense foliage.
 Don’t let the sub-par sequels fool you; the original movie was a masterpiece on every level, not least the monumental score.

 Williams’s theme starts out slow and reflective, begging you to ponder the thematic questions of the movie.

 But before long, it lifts you up and fills you with wonder at the dino-shaped marvels on display.
 This theme absolutely contributes to making Jurassic Park such an unforgettable sci-fi film.

 Elmer Bernstein’s melody from The Great Escape feels as if it were designed with avid whistlers in mind.
 This iconic theme music has become synonymous with escape attempts and has been referenced by everything from The Simpsons to Chicken Run.